What is podoconiosis?

 - Nail dystrophy may develop.

-- Interdigital maceration and hyperpigmentation are often present at this stage.
+- Interdigital maceration and hyperpigmentation are often present.

-Stage three: below-knee swelling that is not completely reversible overnight; knobs/lumps present above the ankle
+Stage 3: Below-knee swelling that is not completely reversible overnight; knobs or lumps present above the ankle

-- Persistent swelling that does not reach above the knee.
+- Persistent swelling is seen that does not reach above the knee.

 - Dermal nodules, ridges or bands appear above the ankle.